mathigon/textbooks/content/divisibility2/content.md

 Now, moving the slider changes the number and reveals all the possibilities for each number.
 Once they’ve moved the slider back and forth, show the following questions.
 They can use the slider to answer the questions.
 Reveal the questions one at a time.

 One of the many ways to add primes to equal 27 is [[ -- ]].
-The only way to multiply primes to equal 24 is [[ 3 x 3 x 3]].
+The only way to multiply primes to equal 24 is [[ 3 × 3 × 3]].

 One of the many ways to add primes to equal 30 is [[ -- ]].
-The only way to multiply primes to equal 30 is [[ 2 x 3 x 5]].
+The only way to multiply primes to equal 30 is [[ 2 × 3 × 5]].

 ---

 As you may suspect, for every number there is only ONE way to multiply primes to equal that number.
-For example, 2 x 2 x 3 x 7 is the only way to multiple primes to equal [[84]].
+For example, 2 × 2 × 3 × 7 is the only way to multiple primes to equal [[84]].
 This is called the prime factorization of 84 and 2, 3, and 7 are its prime factors.
 Note that some primes, like 2 in this case, can appear multiple times in a prime factorization.

 The Fundamental Theorem of Arithmetic states that every integer has a different prime factorization and that every integer has only 1 prime factorization.
 You’ll likely prove this algebraically later in your math career.